Venezuela's Guaido to lead convoy to Colombia border to receive aid

 “Through this call for humanitarian aid, the population will benefit from the arrival of these goods to the Venezuelan border,” said opposition legislator Edgar Zambrano, as he waited in a plaza of eastern Caracas with other lawmakers to board buses.

-Maduro’s government denies there is an economic crisis and has said soldiers would remain stationed along the country’s borders to prevent potential incursions.
+Maduro’s socialist government denies there is an economic crisis and has said soldiers would remain stationed along the country’s borders to prevent potential incursions.

-He accuses the Trump administration, which is supporting the relief effort but has also levied crippling sanctions against his government, of seeking to force his ouster.
+He accuses the Trump administration, which recognizes Guaido and is supporting the relief effort but has levied crippling sanctions against his government, of seeking to force his ouster.

-It’s still unclear how Guaido plans to bring in the aid.
+It is unclear how Guaido plans to bring in the aid.
 Opposition figures have suggested forming human chains across the Colombian border to pass aid packages from person to person and fleets of boats arriving from the Dutch Caribbean islands.

 The United States has sent tons of aid to Colombia’s border with Venezuela, which Maduro has mocked as a “cheap show.”
 Maduro’s vice president, Delcy Rodriguez, has alleged the aid is poisonous and could lead to cancer.